• Skip to primary navigation

 Valentina K. Wein

 Hot Water Cornbread is old-fashioned and made exactly how it sounds, with hot water and cornmeal.
-Taking just minutes to whip up and cook, it’s not what you might expect, and it’s delicious.
+My version is made with honey and takes just minutes to whip up and cook.
+It's not what you might expect, and it’s delicious.

 Makes about 14 patties / Serving size: about 2 to 3